zmois/aqi-python/README.md

 When `Yes` option is chosen the new search is performed and new search results are saved in the `results` folder.
 But when the `No` option is chosen program stops with the prompt "Have a good day!"

 **NOTE:** The API is a bit flaky and might give an error, please try again with different input parameters.
+AirNow Data Use Guidelines https://docs.airnowapi.org/docs/DataUseGuidelines.pdf

 ## Requirements: